 Old City is part of Philadelphia’s Historic District, and it spans from Vine Street to Walnut Street, north to south, and from 7th Street to the Delaware River, west to east.

 Historic Philadelphia is the birthplace of the nation and the first World Heritage City in the U.S., as designated by the Organization of World Heritage Cities (OWHC).
-It’s also home to buzzed-about restaurants and beer gardens, owner-operated boutiques, pushing-the-boundaries art galleries and more.
+It’s also home to buzzed-about restaurants and beer gardens, owner-operated boutiques, boundary-pushing art galleries and more.